 By: Javier Fernandez

 A magnifying glass over the top of a written content.
 The words on the contract are irrelavent.
-The contract is on a desk with glasses, pen and a calculator
+The contract is on a desk with glasses

 The U.S. General Services Administration (GSA) recently awarded a feasibility study contract to Line and Space, an Arizona based small business, for the Dennis DeConcini Land Port of Entry (LPOE) in Nogales, Arizona.